Storm (Marvel Comics): Cultural impact and legacy

 Storm was one of the first Black superheroes in mainstream comic books, and the second Black female superhero in Marvel Comics, after Misty Knight, who debuted in March 1975.
 She was the third Black female superhero in mainstream comics; DC had previously introduced Nubia, a supporting character for Wonder Woman, in 1973.

-In Marvel Comics, other preceding Black characters with superpowers were Black Panther (1966), Hobie Brown (the Prowler) and The Falcon (1969), Luke Cage (1972), Blade (1973), and Abe Brown (1974).
+In Marvel Comics, other preceding Black characters with superpowers were Black Panther (1966), Hobie Brown (the Prowler) and Falcon (1969), Luke Cage (1972), Blade (1973), and Abe Brown (1974).
 In DC Comics, she was also preceded by Teen Titans member Mal Duncan who debuted in 1970, Green Lantern wielder John Stewart (1971), and Mister Miracle protégé Shilo Norman (1973).

-Since her creation, Storm has remained one of the most successful and recognizable Black superheroes.
+Since her creation, Storm has remained one of the most prominent and recognizable Black superheroes.
 Storm is the first Black leader of a Marvel superhero team, as well as the first female leader of a Marvel superhero team.